Pyae41/Mvc_php/README.md

-to run - change directory into public and php -S localhost:<your port>
+to run - change directory into public and php -S localhost:your port